Immigration policy of the United Kingdom: Graduate Route for international students

 were in the country with them during the international student’s postgraduate studies.

+High Potential Individual Visa

+From 30 May 2022, a new visa was introduced for graduates from non-British universities which feature in the top 50 of two of the three main international university rankings: Academic Ranking of World Universities, QS World University Rankings, and Times Higher Education World University Rankings.
+The visa follows similar terms to the post-study visa option available to graduates from British universities with eligible graduates given a 2-year work visa (3-year for those with a PhD).

+Graduates who have received a qualification from the following institutions between November 2022 and October 2023 in the past 5 years are eligible:

 History

 Reception

 In 2008, one of the justifications for the move to a new immigration system was the perceived need to restore public trust in immigration law and controls.
 During its introduction, the system was criticised by the then opposition Conservative Party because it lacks an overall cap on the number of people who can qualify under the points criteria.
 There have also been concerns that, in failing to provide for the possibility of low-skilled migration from outside of the EEA, the system might cause skills shortages in sectors such as the construction industry in the run-up to the 2012 Summer Olympics in London.